yun2liu3/yun2liu3.github.io/_pages/about.md

 Hello!
 I’m **Yun Liu**, a Zorn Postdoctoral Fellow at [Indiana University Bloomington](https://math.indiana.edu/index.html).
 My mentor is [Ajay Ramadoss](https://math.indiana.edu/about/faculty/ramadoss-ajay.html).
 I received my Ph.D in Mathematics (2023) and M.S. in Computer Science (2018) from [Cornell University](https://math.cornell.edu/), under the supervision of [Yuri Berest](https://math.cornell.edu/yuri-berest).

 My research focuses on the intersection between homotopy theory, category theory and representation theory.
 I am interested in equivariant cohomology theory for compact Lie groups, in particular GKM spaces.
-I am also working on trace methods of combinatorial K-theory, Quillen’s model category, and models of infinity-categories.
+I am also working on trace methods of combinatorial K-theory and Quillen’s model category.

 Lately I've been teaching Intuitive Topology and Exploring Mathematical Ideas, two courses that have been as fun as (I hope) for my students!